metablaster/WindowsFirewallRuleset/docs/NetworkTroubleshooting.md

 Remember, you can't make mistake of rebooting system too much, more reboots is better while troubleshooting, even if not needed.

-Alternative way to reset network is by using "Settings" app in Windows 10 as follows:
+Alternative method to reset network is by using "Settings" app in Windows 10 as follows:

 `Settings > Network & Internet > Status > Network Reset`\
 It's important to let network reset finish without interruption.